ShadowOne333/A-Link-to-the-Past-Redux/ReadMe.md

 * **PuzzleDude** - For his 24 item menu and additional hacks (keep Shovel and Flute fix)
 * **Kasuto** - For his Zelda 3 Max Consumables Fix Hack
 * **rainponcho** - For his help towards fixing the bug with the Bunny palette and also the glitch with the LR Item switch for New GFX.
-* **PowerPanda** - For his individual patches (Skip title, Start at Full Hearts and Kakariko Shortcut) which can be used as optional patches for Redux.
 * **RPGHacker**'s repository for the [Asar](https://github.com/RPGHacker/asar) project which was used for the compilation of the source code in this repository.
 * **Skarsnik** - For his "scompress" project, which helped as a good tool for an open source solution to "zcompress": https://github.com/Skarsnik/sneshacking/tree/master/scompress
+* **PowerPanda** - For his individual patches (Kakariko Shortcut, Start with Full Hearts, Title Screen Skip and Reworked Shovel treasures hacks) which can be used as optional patches for Redux.
+* **Translation Quest**	For their incredible work on the New Retranslation based on the original Japanese script

 -------------------